How to Unblock a Shower Drain Without Chemicals

 Step 2: Prepare the Drain

-Clean the shower drain whenever possible.
-Use a small brush or toothbrush to get rid of all hair and other particles from the edges of the drain.
-Make sure to wear rubber gloves when you need to.
+Take off the shower drain cover if possible and use tiny brushes or a toothbrush to get rid of any hair or other debris the edges of the drain.
+Be sure to wear rubber gloves if necessary.

-Pour one cup of baking soda down the drain followed by one cup of white vinegar.
-Make sure to cover this drain immediately with a cloth or a towel to ensure that the reaction doesn’t explode into chaos!
+Place one teaspoon of baking soda into the drainage followed by a cup white vinegar.
+Make sure to cover your drain immediately with a cloth or a towel to ensure that the reaction doesn’t fizz beyond control!

 Step 4: Wait

-Wait for about 30 minutes as the mix works its magic.
-There should be a sound of fizzing and bubbling, which means it’s working!
+Take about 30 minutes as the mix works its magic.
+There should be a sound of fizzing and bubbling.
+This means it’s working!

-Take the cover off with care and flush it with boiling water.
-This will help remove any debris left behind and ensure that your water is flowing freely.
+Take the cover off with care and flush it out with hot water.
+This will clear all debris remaining and help allow your water to flow smoothly again.

 Method 2: Wire Hanger